lakshayt7/BDML-A1/README.md

 main.go contains the code

-Dockerfile is the dockerfile used to create docker image
+Dockerfile is the dockerfile used to create docker image.
+The following command is used to generate docker image from Dockerfile

+    sudo docker build . -t wait-web

 istioconfig.yml is the configuration file used to deploy kubernetes cluster use the follwing command to deploy on microk8s based istioconfig.yml file